• Skip to primary navigation

 Notes

 * oreos are vegan in Switzerland but are not in other countries.
-Replace them with vegan digestive cookies, 1 tbsp of cacao powder and 1 tbsp of sugar.
+Replace them with vegan digestive cookies, 1 tablespoon of cacao powder and 1 tablespoon of sugar.

 Keyword chocolate pie, silken tofu